American Studies Summer Institute

 Drawing upon experts from a variety of disciplines and with diverse perspectives, the institute will be directed by Patricia A. Reeve, Associate Professor of History at Suffolk University, and Education Specialist Nina Tisch at the John F. Kennedy Presidential Library and Museum.

 Participants may earn three graduate credits in American Studies.
-For those who wish to receive graduate credit, the fee for this grant-supported course is $195.
-(A non-credit option is available for $150.)
-Graduate students must complete a major paper.
-Teachers who wish to receive graduate credit must complete a 10-page research paper, annotated bibliography, and lesson plan.
-Teachers may receive PDPs upon completion of a lesson plan.
+For those who wish to receive graduate credit, the fee for this grant-supported course is $400.
+For teachers taking the course for PDPs only, a non-credit option is available for $150.

 The deadline to register to May 30, 2014.
 Click here to download the application.
 Email us with any questions.